andreabonvini/Notes/Advanced_Signals/Questions.md

   Source: *Cerutti*'s book.

   In the previous questions/answers, we learned how to decompose a signal using elementary blocks of different shapes and dimensions: sinusoids, mother functions, or time-frequency distributions.
 These blocks are efficient tools for describing, in a synthetic way, morphological features of signals, such as waves, trends, or spikes.
 In a dual way, the same signal can be investigated in the frequency domain by using the Fourier transforms of these elementary functions.
 However, time and frequency domains are treated as separate worlds, often in competition because the need to locate a feature in time is usually paid for in terms of frequency resolution.
-A conceptually different approach aims to jointly look at the two domains and to derive a joint representation of a signal x(t) in the combined time and frequency domain.
+A conceptually different approach aims to jointly look at the two domains and to derive a joint representation of a signal $x(t)$ in the combined time and frequency domain.
 A quadratic time-frequency distribution is designed to represent the signal energy simultaneously in the time and frequency domains and, thus, it provides temporal information and spectral information simultaneously.

   A link between time and frequency domains may be obtained through the signal energy $E_x$ The following relation holds:
   $$